districtr/districtr/docs/01contextplan/plancontext.md

 <img src="../pics/plancontext.png" width=50%>

 Districtr keeps track of data regarding a specific area in a JSON format that's shared internally as a context.
-The seeds of this format date back to [@maxhully]'s  initial November 2018 attempts to load into our Mapbox server.
-This story is detailed in the commits of repository [`MGGG/districtr-process`], which is responsible for helping us upload geographic data.
+The sees of this format date back to [@maxhully]'s  initial November 2018 attempts to load into our Mapbox server.
+This story is detailed in the commits of repository [`MGGG/districtr-process`], which is responsible for helping us upload geographic data to Mapbox.

 The structure of our plans are as follows...